OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    "Detect size" option available in Disk Management dialog in SysView as well as "dmgr mode" command is able to set number of sectors directly.

+ * if old BIOS returns zeroed high dword of disk size (i.e. 700Gb instead of 2700Gb) and disk has GPT inside, then size can be fixed automatically.

  * pressing LEFT SHIFT key during load will cause skipping of QSSETUP.CMD and direct start of QSINIT shell (cmd.exe).
 This is some kind of emergency mode